dojo-center/dojo-center.github.io/docs/Belt-Request.md

 1. Open a web browser to the Members area of the Dojo GitHub repository:
     * [{{site.repositoryUrl}}/tree/main/docs/_data/members]({{site.repositoryUrl}}/tree/main/docs/_data/members)
-1. Locate and open your file by your ID number
+1. Locate and open your file by your (hyphenated) name
 1. Verify all information is correct, select Edit (top right), and add the new domain level claim request:

 ```yaml